Careers360 Logo

 Approaches To Solve Questions of Chapter 3 Class 10 Science

-1) Before solving questions properly read the chapter and focus more on reactivity series, properties, and chemical reactions involving metals and non-metals.
+1) Before preperation, read the NCERT Syllabus for Class 10 Science and focus on most important topics like reactivity series, properties, and chemical reactions involving metals and non-metals.

 2) While solving questions related to metals and non-metals, it's important to learn basic reactions like